MicrosoftDocs/SupportArticles-docs/support/system-center/vmm/enable-debug-logging.md

 1. Create a folder that's named *C:\vmmlogs*.

-2. Open an elevated Windows PowerShell window on the VMM server or host computer, and then run the following commands:
+2. Open an elevated Windows PowerShell window on the VMM server or host computer, and then run the following command:

     ```powershell
     logman delete VMM